Because Saint Valentine was martyred for defying the emperor and marrying couples, his feast day is associated with romantic love.

 The Liturgical Home: An Advent Bidding Prayer

-The season of Advent begins four Sundays before Christmas and is the time set aside when Christians around the world prepare their hearts for the coming of Christ.
+The season of Advent begins four Sundays before Christmas, a time set aside when Christians around the world prepare their hearts for the coming of Christ.
 Advent is all about slowing down, waiting, and longing for the fulfillment of God’s purposes.
-As a young mom with four little kids, the season of Advent…
+The season of Advent was anything but those things for a young mom with…

 Introducing The Liturgical Home